tony-aw/broadcast/README.md

 **Efficiency**

-Broadcasting as implemented in the ‘broadcasting’ package is about as fast as - and sometimes even faster than - NUmPy.
+Broadcasting as implemented in the ‘broadcasting’ package is about as fast as - and sometimes even faster than - NumPy.
 The implementations in the ‘broadcast’ package are also much faster and much more memory efficient than using base ‘R’ solutions like `sweep()`.